Good Design Can Make Fashion and Comfort Coexist

 I believe this theme would be a critical issue especially for the business suit industry.
 In Japan, the industry is in danger of extinction.
 As time passed, office clothing became more and more casual, and less and less people wore a business suit.
 In such a situation, remote work trends by the COVID gave a final blow.
 I think the fundamental reason for the decline would be the fact that business suits are uncomfortable.
 According to my quick research, there are some companies standing up to this adversity.

 The first case I want to introduce is a business suit developed by a work wear company.
-It’s made from a new fabric called Ultimex.
+Please see the image below.
+It’s the promotion image of the company.
+According to the company, the suit is made from a new fabric called Ultimex.
 The fabric looks ordinary but super-stretchy, water-repellent, washable, quick-dry, etc. The total number of sales has reached 150,000 sets for four years from release.
 Originally, it was developed for blue-collar workers to improve the image of blue-collar industries but now attracts many office workers as well.
 From this fact, we can see there are many blue-collar workers secretly longing to wear a suit at work, and also many white-collar workers feeling guilty about not wearing a suit at work.

 Another case is a bespoke tailor.
 They claim a suit will be comfortable by perfectly adjusting the size.
 Their suit measurement is so elaborate, and they take into consideration not only the body size but also the main usage, usual posture, etc. In order to verify their claim, the president of the company has conquered high mountains in Japan such as Mt.
 Fuji in a formal business fashion: a suit, leather dress shoes, and a business bag.